 [50 pages, available online at Town and University web sites but not reprinted here prior to recordation to conserve paper.
-University Web site: http://research.unc.edu/cn/Design\Guidelines.pdf
+University Web site: http://research.unc.edu/cn/Design_Guidelines.pdf

-EXHIBIT E. Site Plan for the Portion of Carolina North with Building Development Subject to this Agreement
+EXHIBIT E. Site Plan for the Portion of Carolina North with Area Proposed for Building Development Subject Pursuant to this Agreement